 From the giant resorts of Windsor, Toronto and Niagara to the multiple smaller tribal casinos, casino players in Ontario have some of the best casino venues in Canada to choose from.
 Add in poker rooms, horse racing (including OTB offices) a lottery and charitable gambling, and the choices become world-class.

 The PlayOLG portal gives access to online gambling in Ontario.
 While the list of slots, casino table games and sports bets is smaller than those at offshore sites – the profits do stay in Ontario.
-Anyone over 19 can gamble in Ontario, with the lottery 18+.
+The legal gambling age in Ontario is 19, though lottery tickets is 18+.

 The PlayOLG website gives Ontario residents an explicitly legal way to gamble online.
 Big online gambling brands such as Bet365 and 888 Casino do exist.
 These sites are licensed in Europe, and legally welcome players from Ontario.
 The national criminal code prevails in the province.
 This law was created before the internet.
 It prevents setting up a “gambling house” within Canada’s borders.
 As long as the sites are located outside of Canada, you can legally play on them for real money.